 Proved oil and natural gas properties are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amounts may not be recoverable, which is generally performed at the field level.
 Assets are grouped at the lowest level for which there is identifiable cash flows that are largely independent of the cash flows of other groups of assets.
-Estimates of future undiscounted net cash flows are determined by a third party petroleum engineering firm of the proved oil and natural gas properties to determine the recoverability of carrying amounts.
-If the net cost exceeds the undiscounted future net cash flows as the new carrying value with any excess net cost recorded as impairment with a corresponding amount recorded to accumulated depreciation, depletion and amortization.
-As of March 31, 2015 and 2014, no impairment of proved oil and natural gas properties is required.
+Estimates of future undiscounted net cash flows are determined by a third party petroleum engineering firm for proved oil and natural gas properties to determine the recoverability of carrying amounts.
+If the net cost exceeds the undiscounted future net cash flows then the fair value is determined using the discounted future net cash flows as the new carrying value with any excess net cost recorded as impairment with a corresponding amount recorded to accumulated depreciation, depletion and amortization.
+As of March 31, 2017 and 2016, no impairment of proved oil and natural gas properties is required.

 Unproved oil and natural gas properties are periodically assessed for impairment of value, and a loss is recognized at the time of impairment by providing an impairment allowance.
-No impairment was required as of March 31, 2015 and 2014.
+As unproved leases expire and are not renewed estimated costs of these leases are charged to abandonment expense.
+No impairment was required as of March 31, 2017 and 2016, however, abandonment of expired leases charged to expense totaled \$457,237 and \$1,414,741 for the years ended March 31, 2017 and 2016, respectively.